iamtushara/Machine-Learning-Reference/0. Data Preprocessing/README.md

 ## What does Data Pre-Processing entail?

 * **Handling Missing Values**
-Here we make strategies to handle missing values from our dataset
+Here we make strategies to handle missing values present in our dataset

 * **Handling Categorical Features**
   * **Label Encoding**